 She yanked the invisible leash.
-He gasped, stumbled a step closer, and she held out her hand, putting the fýr-ball only inches from his downturned face.
+He gasped, stumbled a step closer, and she extended her hand to put the fýr inches from his downturned face.
 At such a range, it could do as much damage as wælfýr.

 “No. Please,” he said again.
 He trembled.

-“Then sit.”
-She moved the fýr so he could.
-Vanished it when he did as told—on the bench she’d assigned him.
-And then she took the one he’d wanted.
+“Sit.”
+She moved the fýr so that he could, and then vanished it when he did as instructed—on the bench she had assigned.
+She took the one he’d wanted.

 “Thia McDaniel,” she said.
-“She inherited that little store you’ve been…spending time behind.
-Employs that girl who has been leaving you treats.”
+“She inherited that quaint little shop you’ve been spending time behind.
+Where that girl who leaves you treats is employed.”

 “She feels like—” He stopped, shuddered.
 “Her power feels like the Cailleach’s.”

-“Because it is.”
-Cassandra smiled.
-“She stole it from my father.
-Right after she murdered my brother.”
+Interesting that he’d picked up on that.
+“Because it is.
+Thia stole it from my father after she murdered my brother.”

 He lifted his head, his blue eyes wide.

 “The power?”
-Interesting.
 She increased the compulsion.
-“Doesn’t—or can’t?”
+“Does not—or cannot?”

-His eyes closed tight, his teeth gritting as he fought…and lost.
-“C-can’t.
-Can’t use it.
+His eyes closed, his teeth gritting as he fought…and lost.
+“C-cannot.
+Cannot use it.
 She tries.
 Sometimes alone.
 Sometimes with others.”

 “But she fails?”

-The man started, looked toward the trail, as if he’d heard something.
+The man gave a start and looked toward the trail as if he’d heard something.

 He was too agitated to answer.

-The trouble with broken people, she decided, was that they were so much…trouble.
+The trouble with broken people was precisely that: They were broken.
 “What the hell is it?”

-He made a small noise and then rubbed his temple.
+He made a small noise and rubbed his temple.
 “I can’t stay.”